Cases Tried In:

 Every state has its own interpretation of negligence in car accident lawsuits.
 Most states use a model of comparative negligence, in which a plaintiff can get a portion of compensation even if he or she was partially at fault.

 Virginia has an all-or-nothing approach to car accident lawsuits, known as contributory negligence.
 This law is very strict and it could be used to deny you compensation if you were injured in a car wreck.
-At Whitlock Law, LLC, our Fairfax, VA personal injury attorneys can give you legal advice after a car accident and represent you in negotiations with insurance companies.
+At Whitlock Law, our Fairfax, VA personal injury attorneys can give you legal advice after a car accident and represent you in negotiations with insurance companies.
 When you work with us, you will receive individual attention from our small firm, getting the benefit of our advocacy and representation until your case is resolved.

 Defining Contributory Negligence